Ghostbusters (franchise): Untitled animated film

 In October 2015, Ivan Reitman announced that he was producing an animated film for Sony Pictures Animation, with Fletcher Moules attached to the project as both animator and director.
 The film will tell a story from the perspective of ghosts.
-The film will begin production following the completion and release of Ghostbusters: Afterlife.
+The film would begin production following the completion and release of Ghostbusters: Afterlife.
 The project was reconfirmed in June 2022, with Jennifer Kluska and Chris Prynoski as directors and Brenda Hsueh as the writer of the film.
+In December 2024, it was announced that Kris Pearn would serve as director, with the project set to release on Netflix.

 Potential spin-off film

 In December 2014, the Sony Pictures hack revealed that an action comedy spin-off film, centered around another team of Ghostbusters was in development.
 Channing Tatum, Reid Carolin, and the Russo brothers pitched the movie to the studio, and was confirmed to supplement and be in development simultaneously with Paul Feig's Ghostbusters: Answer the Call, and intended to be the first installment in a series of films inspired by Christopher Nolan's The Dark Knight Trilogy.
 Tatum was being courted to star in the film, with Chris Pratt viewed as his potential co-star.
 By March 2015, the film was officially confirmed to be in active-development.
 Written by Drew Pearce, the film was seen as an expansion of the Ghostbusters multiverse.
 Ivan Reitman described its development as being in line with the plans and production bible that they had created thirty years prior during the original film; the purpose of the project was "to build the Ghostbusters into the universe it always promised it might become".
 Joe and Anthony Russo were in early negotiations to direct the film.
 Ivan Reitman, the Russo brothers, Channing Tatum, Reid Carolin, and Peter Kiernan were to serve as producers.
 By June however, Tatum confirmed that the project had been delayed in favor of other projects.

 In February 2022, Phil Lord and Christopher Miller announced that they had been attached to the project during its development stages, also saying that there is still potential at the studio that the film will be green-lit in the future.